Pokémon Black 2 and White 2: Story

 The battle reaches its climax in the Giant Chasm, where the player discovers Colress is working with Neo Team Plasma to learn more about the capabilities of Pokémon, and that Ghetsis is planning to use Kyurem, the "empty" Pokémon that is left over from when Zekrom and Reshiram split apart hundreds of years ago, by filling it with his ambition to rule the world.
 After battling the Shadow Triad with help from the player's rival, who receives his Liepard back, the player enters the inner sanctum of the Giant Chasm where they find Kyurem and Ghetsis.
 N appears with either his Zekrom in Black 2 or Reshiram in White 2 to try to talk sense into his father Ghetsis, but N's legendary Pokémon is defeated by and fused with Kyurem, transforming it into Black Kyurem in Black 2 or White Kyurem in White 2, and forcing the player to battle it.
 After defeating Kyurem, it separates from N's Pokémon and the player faces Ghetsis, who is stunned that he has been defeated again.
 N tries to talk sense into him, but Ghetsis leaves, and N thanks the player for his assistance in defeating Neo Team Plasma once and for all.
-After defeating Neo Team Plasma, the player is finally able to battle the Elite Four and the new Unova League Champion, Iris, and complete the main story.
+After defeating Neo Team Plasma, the player is finally able to battle the Elite Four and the Unova League Champion, Iris, and complete the main story.

-After the game's main story is completed, the player is able to challenge N who has taken up residence in his former castle, where upon the defeat of his legendary Pokémon, it turns into the object that once held its essence and N gives it to the player.
+After the game's main story is completed, the player is able to challenge N who has taken up residence in his former castle, where upon the defeat of his Legendary Pokémon, it turns into the object that once held its essence and N gives it to the player.
 The player can then bring the item to another part of Unova where it transforms back into the Pokémon and the player can then capture it.
 Also, after completion of the game, the player can battle former Unova League Champion Alder, Sinnoh League Champion Cynthia, the former Striaton City Gym Leaders, and take on the Black Tower or White Treehollow challenges in Black City or White Forest, respectively.
 Through use of a unique game feature called "Memory Link", the player can access new content and side quests dependent on the original Black and White games, such as references to the player's name in the previous game, flashback sequences, the ability to capture Pokémon that once belonged to N, battling Cheren and Bianca who reminisce about the protagonist of the previous game, and participating in the Pokémon World Tournament.